Dr Christiana Kartsonaki

 Senior Statistician, CTSU

-Christiana Kartsonaki is a Senior Statistician at the Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU) in the Nuffield Department of Population Health, University of Oxford, working on the China Kadoorie Biobank.
+Christiana Kartsonaki is a Senior Statistician at the Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU) in the Nuffield Department of Population Health, University of Oxford.
+She is working on the epidemiology of cancer and other diseases, mainly in the China Kadoorie Biobank, as well as on related statistical methods and is a supervisor on this DPhil project.

 She has a degree in Mathematics, an MSc in Applied Statistics and a DPhil in Statistics.
 She has previously worked in the Department of Oncology of the University of Oxford and at the Centre for Cancer Genetic Epidemiology in the Department of Public Health and Primary Care of the University of Cambridge.